japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

 # Declarative Pipelines

-**Spark Declarative Pipelines (SDP)** is a declarative framework for building ETL pipelines on Apache Spark.
+**Spark Declarative Pipelines (SDP)** is a declarative framework for building ETL pipelines on Apache Spark using Python or SQL.

 !!! danger
     Declarative Pipelines framework is only available in the development branch of Apache Spark 4.1.0-SNAPSHOT.